Mountain lion wanders into California high school classroom

 The superintendent of the school district said the mountain lion, which has been described as a cub, likely entered the classroom before school started and there were no students in the classroom at the time.

-The sheriff’s office confirmed Wednesday morning that all students and staff were safe, adding that U.S. Fish and Wildlife Service were notified for a “safe and humane removal.”
+The sheriff’s office confirmed Wednesday morning that all students and staff were safe, adding that U.S. Fish and Wildlife Service was notified for a “safe and humane removal.”

 Acosta said the animal is estimated to be approximately 40 pounds and appeared “lost and scared.”